junxit/us-congress-bills-115/bill.md

   >   - **(4)** submit to the Acadia National Park Advisory Commission established by section 103(a), the Committee on Natural Resources of the House of Representatives, the Committee on Energy and Natural Resources of the Senate, and the Maine Congressional Delegation a written notice of the proposed boundary revision.
   > - **(l)** *Limitation* The Secretary may not use the authority provided by section 100506 of title 54, United States Code, to adjust the permanent boundaries of the Park pursuant to this title.

 ## § 4.
-Solid waste management

-Section 102(f) of Public Law 99–420 (16 U.S.C.
-341 note) is amended, in the second sentence, by striking “toward the cost of constructing” through the period at the end of the sentence and inserting the following: “$350,000 to a regional consortium composed of units of local government located on, or in the vicinity of, Mount Desert Island, Maine, that is established for the purpose of improving the management of the disposal and recycling of solid waste.”.

-## § 5.
 Acadia National Park Advisory Commission

 - **(a)** *In general* The Secretary shall reestablish and appoint members to the Acadia National Park Advisory Commission in accordance with section 103 of Public Law 99–420 (16 U.S.C.
 341 note).
 - **(b)** *Conforming amendment* Section 103 of Public Law 99–420 (16 U.S.C.
 341 note) is amended by striking subsection (f).

-## § 6.
+## § 5.
 Repeal of certain provisions relating to Acadia National Park

 The following are repealed:

 - **(1)** Section 3 of the Act of February 26, 1919 (40 Stat.
 1178, chapter 45).
 - **(2)** The first section of the Act of January 19, 1929 (45 Stat.
 1083, chapter 77).

-## § 7.
+## § 6.
 Modification of use restriction

 The Act of August 1, 1950 (64 Stat.
 383, chapter 511), is amended—